Newt for the Web

 Performance Information for your Telescope

-The theoretical limiting magnitude for a ? objective is ?.
+The theoretical limiting magnitude for a 6 inch objective is 12.7.

-The theoretical resolution (Dawes limit) for a ? objective is ? arc seconds.
+The theoretical resolution (Dawes limit) for a 6 inch objective is 0.76 arc seconds.

-Maximum useful power is about ?x (for 50x per inch of aperture).
+Maximum useful power is about 300x (for 50x per inch of aperture).

-Minimum useful power is about ?x (for a 7mm exit pupil).
+Minimum useful power is about 21.8x (for a 7mm exit pupil).

 If you see "NaN" where you expected a number, the specifications resulted in incalculable results, such a division by zero or some other mathematical problem.
 "NaN" is an abbreviation for Not a Number.